vfarah-if/GitPlayground/README.md

 		3. The final component is a list component describing what happened.
 This is also evident in the popup on maps.
 What is still bad, and will be resolved soon, is the strange enumerated values to represent the vehicle types and modes.
 I will solve this for both API's but I had more pressing things to achieve.
 		!["List component"](screenshots/ListComponent.png)
 		!["List without json"](screenshots/ListComponentActual.png)
-	9. My react project is going to be developed using VScode as a typescript project.
+	9. My react project is going to be developed as a typescript project.
 For setup and project details see more within [src/react-accident-statistics](src/react-accident-statistics).
-Watch this space as it unravels.
+I have started developing the first component and it went well.
+The architecture promotes lots of small components, the same with Angular, however Angular has such a powerful binding syntax with powerful *directives* and *pipes*, that you can easilly not break it up into smaller components as it will still be very readable and those tools are sub-components.
+I need to warn you, that the react typescript CLI, out of the box has issues and creates far less than the Angular CLI does.
+Google have spoilt us, but to be honest both have spoilt developers wrotten by giving us frameworks that allow us to focus mostly on our business needs.
+Not too long ago, I was creating Grunt and Gulp scripts to automate a lot of what I get for nothing these days, so Kudos to the guys who open sourced these great ideas to promote consistency and help us develop quicker.

 # summary
 Enjoy doing Indabas and remember solving small issues well helps give you a spear for bigger problems.